Table of Contents

 - Biceps femoris.
 This is the largest and strongest of the three muscles.
-It’s one of the main muscles of the hamstring muscle group that make up the hip joint.
+It’s one of the main muscles of the hamstring muscle group that makes up the hip joint.
 It attaches to the hip bone and the lower leg bone and helps to stabilize the hip joint.

 - Semimembranosus are smaller and weaker.
 It arises from the ischial tuberosity and inserts on the medial condyle of the tibia.
 The semimembranosus acts to extend the hip and flex the knee.
 It is innervated by the sciatic nerve.

 Although uncommon, just like any muscle, the hamstrings are also susceptible to poor blood flow, which can delay healing in the event of an injury.

 While knee pain can have many different causes, one potential source of discomfort is the hamstring.
 If you have tight hamstrings, it can place additional strain on the knee, leading to anterior knee pain and inflammation.
 In some cases, the pain may radiate from the hamstring itself into the knee joint.

 A hamstring injury is a sprain or strain felt in the back of the thigh.
 It’s a common complaint, particularly among athletes who participate in running sports like soccer, football, and track and field.